anhnguyendepocen/rl-course/09_deep_learning_applications/readme.md

 __NOTHING__

 There is no required prework or prework check.
-You should be focused on the take-home exam.
+You should be focused on the take-home exam

 __Optional__